typedb/typedb-docs/02-running-grakn/02-console.md

 As the name suggests, we use the `rollback` command to undo any uncommitted changes.
 This rolls the state of the knowledge graph back to how it was right after the last `commit` was made.

 ### Running multiline queries
-The Graql Console, at the moment, does not support multiline entries.
+The Grakn Console, at the moment, does not support multiline entries.
 However, we can use the `edit` command to open the text editor specified by the $EDITOR environment variable (vim by default).
 This will then allows us to write one or more queries in multiple lines and have them run as soon as we exit the text editor.

 ### Clearing the console
 In order to clear the console from any previous queries, answers and commands, we use the `clear` command.